 Just off the market place is the Corn Exchange, a theatre and concert venue which is surrounded by a range of eateries and of course many pubs serve lunches and evening meals.
 There are clusters of low priced to mid-range restaurants on St. Andrews Street towards Parker's Piece and another on Bridge Street towards the punting station and Magdalene Bridge.

 The population is generally fairly well off so don't expect bargains, though neither are there any unrealistically expensive "tourist prices" for the quality of food provided.
-City centre supermarkets can provide picnic ingredients for you to eat on a nearby green while you watch the world pass by before you if you are on a tighter budget.
+City centre supermarkets can provide picnic ingredients for you to eat on a nearby green while you watch the world pass by if you are on a tighter budget.

 There is plenty of choice of what to do and other people's favourites might not necessarily be yours, here's some to start with, you will no doubt find your own preferences as you wander about.
 In no particular order:

 Visiting the university colleges - I recommend you at least visit King's College Including the Chapel - one of, if not the most impressive of the colleges.
 Founded in 1441, the world famous chapel was completed in 1515, other colleges are also open to visitors, this is the most popular.
 St. John's and Queens' are also on my personal list of favourites.
 The colleges are the working parts of the university and may be closed to visitors at various times, see blue box to the side.

 Go Punting - propel the punt yourself, or get a chauffer to do it for you while giving a guided tour to the sites around you.
 You're still in Cambridge but on a different level and at a different pace.
 Self hire punts take up to 6 people, chauffeured punts up to 6 or up to 12, take your own food and drink if you wish.